-Audit, Risk and Compliance Committee
+4.1 Audit, Risk and Compliance Committee

-The role of the Audit, Risk and Compliance Committee ('Audit and Risk Committee') currently sits with the Board of directors whilst making reference to Charter approved by the Board.
-As the Board is only comprised of three directors, of which only one is an independent director, the Company has taken the view that there is no need to have a separate Audit and Risk Committee and that the Board can appropriately exercise the functions of such a committee.
+The role of the Audit, Risk and Compliance Committee ('Audit and Risk Committee') currently sits with the Board of directors whilst making reference to the Audit and Risk Committee Charter approved by the Board.
+As the Board is only comprised of four directors, of which two are independent directors, the Company has taken the view that there is no requirement for a separate Audit and Risk Committee and that the Board can appropriately exercise the functions of such a committee.
 It is the Board's responsibility to ensure that an effective internal control framework exists within the Company.
-This includes internal controls to deal with both the effectiveness and efficiency of significant business processes, the safeguarding of assets, the maintenance of proper accounting records, and the reliability of financial information as well as non-financial considerations such as the benchmarking of operational key performance indicators.
+This includes internal controls to deal with both the effectiveness and efficiency of significant business processes, the safeguarding of assets, the maintenance of proper accounting records, and the reliability of financial information as well as non- financial considerations such as the benchmarking of operational key performance indicators.
 The Board has not delegated responsibility for establishing and maintaining a framework of internal control and ethical standards to the Audit and Risk Committee and instead retains responsibility for these functions.